PJWalker/daggerheart/content/Items/Elusive Amulet.md

 ---
+publish: "true"
-tags: [rare]
+tags: [Item]
 ---
+# Elusive Amulet

-Once per long rest, activate this to go Hidden until you move from this location.
-Any enemies who move into line of sight with you while you’re Hidden don’t see you.
+Once per long rest, you can activate this amulet to become **Hidden** until you move.
+While **Hidden** in this way, you remain unseen even if an adversary moves to where they would normally see you.